 - Not updated in many cities

-- No gym badge tracking or EX Raid identification
+- No gym badge tracking

 - Doesn’t display gym color or team ownership